NeatNit/new_softlamps/README.md

 #### Method: IsActive
 Get whether this module is active in the current HeavyLight stack.

+#### Hook: IsAvailable
+This hook is optional, and by default always returns `true`.

+Return whether this module is available to be made active.

+#### Item: AddToMenu
+Similar to the TOOL structure, set this to `false` to make the module not appear on the menu.

-#### "Hook": BuildCPanel
+#### Hook-like: BuildCPanel
-This element is required.
+This element is required if AddToMenu is not `false`.

 Works exactly like TOOL's BuildCPanel function.
 It's a function with one parameter, the ControlPanel (DForm) to which you can add controls.
 The 'self' argument isn't provided!
 See TOOL definitions for examples.

 Notably, the top HeavyLight UI will already be added when this function is called, and your custom UI will be insterted below.

+### HeavyLightIterativeBase
+Derived from HeavyLightBase, parent to HeavyLightModule and HeavyLightRenderer - both can be iterative.

 ### HeavyLightModule
 #### Method: GetPlace
 Get the module's position in the current HeavyLight stack, starting at 1 for the outer-most module.
-If the module is not in the stack, returns `false`.
+If the module is not in the stack (e.g. IsActive() is false), returns `false`.

 Types of HeavyLight modules: